Who are we? An eco-alternative, a permaculture farm, an eco-village

 Dry toilets contribute to soil fertilization.
 This is far from anecdotal.
 The fact that people flush their excrements in water that has been treated with chlorine to make it potable says a lot.
 Disconnected from the cycle of nature we transform fertility into pollution.
 And we then have to produce Urea, a chemical fertilizer that is basically chemical urine to fertilize our crops.
 We disregard our excrement as much as we do our food.

-Natural building techniques are used for construction such as a wood oven or the greenhouse.
+Natural building techniques are used for construction.
 Cob (a mix of hay, sand, and clay) is a natural material available on-site.
 We use it extensively and enjoy working with a magic material that is fun, easy and healthy to work with!

 Building with cob makes for great moments of fun work where everybody participates, older and younger, bringing people together!